Bastian/Abstractive-Summarization-of-Meetings/README.md

 ### IMPORTANT: This repository is work in progress!

-This project contains the source code for my bachelor's thesis "Abstractive Summarization of Meetings".
+This project contains the source code for my bachelor's thesis "Abstractive Text Summarization of Meetings".

 ## Requirements